midas-network/covid19-scenario-modeling-hub_archive/data-processed/UNCC-hierbin/2023-04-16-UNCC-hierbin-Abstract.md

 ## Number/type of immune classes considered
 We considered a single immune class with continuous waning level (modeled as an exponentially decay function with time) instead of discrete full/partial immune classes.
 ## Initial distribution of susceptibility (if available)
-### Proportion of people that were infected with Omicron
 Not explicitly modeled.
-However, the proportion can be estimated from cumulative prevalence of infection on historical data.
+However, the proportion could be estimated from cumulative prevalence of infection on historical data, if necessary.
-### Proportion of people that are naïve at start of projection (not vaccinated or infected)
-Not explicitly modeled but we don't believe there were any people not vaccinated nor infected at the beginning of the simulation.
+We don't believe there were any people not vaccinated nor infected at the beginning of the simulation.
+This was addressed in waning immunity and immune escape sections below.
-### Other
-NA
 ## Initial variant characteristics (transmissibility of variants at t=0, and how uncertainty or non-identifiability was handled)
 Transmissibility, immune escape, hostalization, death rates were modeled as directed in the instruction.
 Transmissibility at t=0 was estimated from exponential curve fitting with additional calibration on incident case data (i.e., no sudden "jumps" between last observed data and first simulated data).
 ## Details about calibration of immunity at t=0 (calibration period considered, assumptions about/fitting of past immune escape and waning immunity, is the same calibration process used for all scenarios?)